kwizl/calculator-react/README.md

-# SPACE WARS
+# React Calculator
-This is an online calculatorbuilt using React
+This is an online calculator built using React

 # Live version
 [Live version](https://calculator-react-27.herokuapp.com/)